PsionixSoftworks/Adamantium/README.md

 For more information, please read LICENSE.

 # TODO List
-- With the GDT setup, the next thing is the IDT or Interrupt Descriptor Table.
-We may include an LDT (Local Descriptor Table), but that may be optional.
-Basically, we need interrupt support and to setup the TSS as soon as possible so we can get to user mode.
+- With the GDT and IDT setup, the next step for the microkernel is to setup a working Task State Segment (TSS).
 - Setup the TSS (Task State Segment).
 As mentioned, it's required for getting to user mode.
 If the LDT is used, the TSS will most likely use it in its setup.
 - A basic driver system to work from user mode.
 It has to be a robust system.
 We'll need a base driver that all others will be